mc2-project/mc2-project.github.io/README.md

 ```sh
 sphinx-build -b spelling . _build
 ```
-To add correctly spelled words to the dictionary (and prevent spellcheck errors on these words), modify `docs/spelling_wordlist.txt`.
+To add correctly spelled words to the dictionary (and prevent spellcheck errors on these words), modify `spelling_wordlist.txt`.